kieranpotts/eslint-config/src/README.md

 yarn add eslint@^8.21.0 --dev
 ```

+#### OPTIONAL dependencies

+If your source code is transformed by Babel, you will need to install `@babel/eslint-parser` and plug this in to your ESLint config (see usage instructions, below).
+This will transform your source code, for example polyfilling experimental ECMAScript features, before statically analyzing it.

+It is also recommended to install the `globals` package, which will allow easy configuration of global identifiers enabled in your JavaScript runtime environment.

 ## Usage

 To use this ESLint configuration, you are REQUIRED to use ESLint's new ["flat file" configuration format](https://eslint.org/docs/latest/use/configure/configuration-files-new), which is enabled via a file called `eslint.config.js`.